huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 Be the master of your fate.
 Be the captain of your soul.
 Own your power, influence your world, and be the champion you are meant to be.
 Never compare yourself to others.
 Comparison is the thief of joy.
 Run your own race.
 No jealousy.
 No envy.

 If you spend your time chasing butterflies, they'll fly away.
 But if you spend your time making/mending a beautiful garden, the butterflies will come.
 Attract, not chase.

-[You should be too busy working on your grass to notice others is greener.
-Water your own grass.](https://www.reddit.com/r/GetMotivated/comments/fk2pol/image_im_too_busy_working_on_my_own_grass_to/) Focus on bettering yourself.
+_[You should be too busy working on your grass to notice others is greener.](https://www.reddit.com/r/GetMotivated/comments/fk2pol/image_im_too_busy_working_on_my_own_grass_to/) [Let the improvement of yourself keep you so busy that you have no time to criticize others.](app://obsidian.md/%5Bhttps://www.goodreads.com/quotes/7973266-let-the-improvement-of-yourself-keep-you-so-busy-that%5D(https://www.goodreads.com/quotes/7973266-let-the-improvement-of-yourself-keep-you-so-busy-that)) Water your own grass.
+Focus on bettering yourself._

 Just do yourself.
 [No one will ever be as good at being you than you are.
 No one can compete with you on being you.](https://x.com/naval/status/797865441783709696?lang=en) The only person you have to compete against is yourself.